 “Before you think about how to treat yourself, take the time to evaluate your needs and priorities,” explains Steve Mc Cready, financial planner at National Bank.
 “This obviously varies from one person to another, depending on how much they inherited and their financial situation.
 Age, savings and debt also factor into this.”

 “I wouldn’t give the same advice to a young 30-something who just bought a house as I would to someone on the cusp of retirement whose mortgage is paid off.
 Their goals are totally different.
 Regardless, one piece of advice I’d give to anyone is that before you make any major purchases or investments, you should pay off any expensive debts.
 First, pay off any high-interest personal debts like lines of credit, loans and credit card balances.
 Low-interest debts, like student loans, and debts with tax-deductible interest (like money you’ve borrowed to invest) are less of a priority.”

 “You can invest your inheritance across different vehicles.
-I usually suggest maxing out your tax-free savings account (TFSA) first.
-In 2020, the yearly contribution limit for TFSAs is $6,000.
-After that, it would be a good idea to contribute to your registered retirement savings fund (RRSP), whose contribution limit in 2020 is $27,230 or 18% of your income from the previous year.
+I usually suggest maxing out your Tax-Free Savings Account (TFSA) first.
+After that, it would be a good idea to contribute to your registered retirement savings fund (RRSP).
 Married couples should keep in mind that RRSPs are automatically included in the family patrimony, so your spouse can have a claim to it if you separate.”

 “If you have children or grandchildren, the registered education savings plan (RESP) is definitely something to look into.
 Finally, if you already contribute to these investment vehicles, you could consider buying an annuity, which would give you another regular source of income, or even buy personal insurance.
 Feel free to get advice from a protection expert for this,” Steve Mc Cready suggests.